 Stress can get overwhelming at times, but journaling can help, especially if you use certain methods to max out the benefits.

 If you already journal specifically for stress relief, what tips and tricks work best for you?
-Drop me a comment below.
+If you don't, why don't you grab a journal that evokes calmness and serenity--like SohoSpark's Beach Chair Journal--and start?
+And then, drop me a comment below to let me know how it's going?
 I’d love to hear from you.